jasonbot/weblog/content/weblog/llms.md

 ## The First Taste is Free

 I remember when every Uber ride was heavily subsidized by its investors.
 I could Uber Pool to multiple venues across San Francisco for about $10 on an evening out.
-Now that Uber has to be profitable, I don't even consider it except as a strategic last choice, and it's signficantly more expensive now (that same night out now would run me $75).
+Now that Uber has to be profitable, I don't even consider it except as a strategic last choice, and it's significantly more expensive now (that same night out now would run me $75).

-Don't fool yourselves into thinking that once your default choice is 'I'll ask ChatGPT' that ChatGPT won't find a way to squeeze for as much as ity can because it's insinuated itself into your lifestyle.
+Don't fool yourselves into thinking that once your default choice is 'I'll ask ChatGPT' that ChatGPT won't find a way to squeeze for as much as it can because it's insinuated itself into your lifestyle.

 # LLM Tools as Developer Aids